LiM-YOLO: Less is More with Pyramid Level Shift for Ship Detection in Optical Remote Sensing: Related Work

+The YOLO family has undergone continuous development aimed at improving the balance between inference speed and detection accuracy.
+Since YOLOv3~\cite{YOLOv3}, the three-level P3--P5 head has become the de facto standard across nearly all YOLO variants.
+Within this configuration, P3 retains fine-grained spatial details suitable for small objects, whereas P5 captures high-level semantic information for larger targets.

+Subsequent YOLO variants have focused their architectural improvements almost exclusively on the backbone and neck rather than the head.
+YOLOv4~\cite{YOLOv4} introduced CSPDarknet53, applying Cross-Stage Partial (CSP) connections to improve computational efficiency, and YOLOv5~\cite{YOLOv5} refined this idea through the C3 module.
+YOLOv8~\cite{YOLOv8} replaced C3 with the C2f module to facilitate richer feature reuse and adopted an anchor-free detection paradigm.
+Other notable developments include the hardware-aware design of YOLOv6~\cite{YOLOv6}, the decoupled head in YOLOX~\cite{YOLOX}, and the E-ELAN aggregation structure in YOLOv7~\cite{YOLOv7}.
+More recently, YOLOv10~\cite{YOLOv10} proposed an NMS-free training strategy, YOLO11~\cite{yolo11_ultralytics} incorporated improved C3k2 blocks, and YOLOv12~\cite{YOLOv12} explored attention-centric architectures.
+In parallel, Zhao et al.~\cite{RT-DETR} introduced RT-DETR, a real-time end-to-end transformer detector that eliminates the latency associated with Non-Maximum Suppression through a hybrid encoder and uncertainty-minimal query selection.

-Despite these developments, the majority of current models, including the latest models, uncritically inherit the P3, P4, P5 (Stride 8, 16, 32) head configuration established in YOLOv3 \cite{YOLOv3}.
-While this setup is robust for general datasets like MS COCO, it presents a structural limitation in remote sensing ship detection contexts.
-In satellite and aerial imagery, target objects such as ships are often exceedingly small, rendering the coarse resolution of the P5 layer (1/32) ineffective for feature representation.
+Despite these advances, the vast majority of current models, including the latest versions, uncritically inherit the P3, P4, and P5 head configuration established in YOLOv3.
+While this setup performs adequately on general-purpose benchmarks such as MS COCO, it presents a structural limitation for remote sensing ship detection, where targets are often exceedingly small and the coarse resolution of P5 ($1/32$ of the input) is insufficient for meaningful feature representation.